And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 There will be casualties on both sides.

-There will be because people have to die to make a change in this world.
+because people have to make a change in this world.

-But if he is but if he's planning for a liberal I mean, if he's joining for riots, we need to plan Tokyo.
+But if he's planning for a liberal, I mean, if he's planning for riots, we need to plan for Kenneth.

 It's really not even funny.